-When considering your loan options, many students and parents wonder why they have to borrow a student loan.
-If they find a personal loan with better terms, or they’ve hit their student loan limits, wouldn’t this be an “okay” choice?
-While borrowing money is ultimately the choice of the borrower, it’s important to understand how each type of debt works before you make that decision.
+When deciding on loans, some students and parents question why they need a student loan.
+If a personal loan has more favorable terms or they've reached their student loan limits, wouldn't that be acceptable?
+While borrowing is a personal decision, understanding how each type of debt functions is crucial before making a choice.

 Types of Student Loans